-the modelled mean annual exceedance frequency of the 2-year Average Recurrence Interval (ARI) so-called 'channel forming' (or 'bankfull') flow for the point where the fully developed area discharges to a stream must not exceed the mean annual exceedance frequency modelled for the same site and flow event arising from the area in an undeveloped (pastoral) state.
-For brownfield and infill development: the modelled mean annual runoff volume generated by the fully developed area must, when compared to the mean annual runoff volume modelled for the site prior to the brownfield or infill development, be reduced as far as practicable towards the mean annual runoff volume modelled for the site in an undeveloped state the modelled mean annual exceedance frequency of the 2-year ARI so-called 'channel forming' (or 'bankfull') flow for the point where the fully developed area discharges to a stream, or stormwater network, shall be reduced as far as practicable towards the mean annual exceedance frequency modelled for the same site and flow event in an undeveloped state.
-(See also implementation notes, below.)
-Implementation notes for Recommendation 30 Potential developers will be required to demonstrate compliance with the above hydrological limits through the process of obtaining resource consent.
-The policy and rule framework will include a permitted activity threshold for small brownfield and infill developments, above which a consent pathway is required to demonstrate compliance with the hydrological limits.
-The permitted activity provision will include conditions requiring prescriptive, demonstrable minimum standards of practice to be met for small activities to be permitted.
-Guidance will be provided on acceptable models for developers to use in their consent application to demonstrate compliance with limits.
-This will include guidance on acceptable assumptions around the meaning of 'undeveloped state'.
-The same model must be used to assess the pre-, post- and undeveloped state for a given development application, in order to provide a robust assessment against the limits.
-For brownfield and infill developments, the practicability of the proposed reductions in mean annual runoff volume and mean annual exceedance frequency must be justified in the consent application for the proposed development.
+(ADI) co the modelled mean annual exceedance frequency of the 2-year Average Recurrence Interventions (or 'bankfull') flow for the point where the fully developed area disc stream must not exceed the mean annual exceedance frequency modelled for the same si event arising from the area in an undeveloped (pastoral) state. te and now For brownfield and infill development: the modelled mean annual runoff volume generated by the fully developed area must, when c ompared to the mean annual runoff volume modelled for the site prior to the brownfield or infill devel opment, be reduced as far as practicable towards the mean annual runoff volume modelled for the e site in an undeveloped state • the modelled mean annual exceedance frequency of the 2-year ARI so-called 'channel f orming' (or 'bankfull') flow for the point where the fully developed area discharges to a stream, or network, shall be reduced as far as practicable towards the mean annual exceedance frequen for the same site and flow event in an undeveloped state.
+(See also implementation notes, be Implementation notes for Recommendation 30 Potential developers will be required to demonstrate compliance with the above hydrological developers. ogical limits through the process of obtaining resource consent.
+The policy and rule framework will include a permitted activity threshold for small brownfie old and infill developments, above which a consent pathway is required to demonstrate compliance hydrological limits.
+The permitted activity provision will include conditions requiring provision will be activity activity provision will be activity activity provision will be activity activ demonstrable minimum standards of practice to be met for small activities to be permitted. · Guidance will be provided on acceptable models for developers to use in their consent ap demonstrate compliance with limits.
+This will include guidance an acceptable accumptions. · demonstrate compliance with limits.
+This will include guidance on acceptable assumptions meaning of 'undeveloped state'.
+The same model must be used to assess the pre-, post- and u state for a given development application, in order to provide a robust assessment against the For brownfield and infill developments, the practicability of the proposed reductions in m runoff volume and mean annual exceedance frequency must be justified in the consent application. ation for the proposed development.